niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. The triple-store model is mostly equivalent to the property graph model, using differ‐ ent words to describe the same ideas.
 2. In a triple-store, all information is stored in the form of very simple three-part state‐ ments: (subject, predicate, object).
 For
 3. Products: Datomic, AllegroGraph

+#### The RDF Data Model
+1. The semantic web is fundamentally a simple and reasonable idea: websites already publish information as text and pictures for humans to read, so why don’t they also publish information as machine-readable data for computers to read?
+2. The Resource Description Framework (RDF) [41] was intended as a mechanism for different web‐ sites to publish data in a consistent format, allowing data from different websites to be automatically combined into a web of data—a kind of internet-wide “database of everything.”
+3. Triples can be a good internal data model for applications
+### Datalog's Data Model
+1. Datalog’s data model is similar to the triple-store model, generalized a bit.
+Instead of writing a triple as (subject, predicate, object), we write it as predicate(subject, object)

 # Query Languages for Data
 ## Imperative language